dougiesquire/cm-historical/run_scripts/README.md

 The historical runs are simply run as a long forecast from the 1960-01-01 CAFE60 restarts.
 The hope is that by 1980, when I plan to start using the data as a baseline for the forecasts, all members will be completely independent.

-Hence these scripts are simply a replica of https://github.com/csiro-dcfp/cm-forecasts
+Hence these scripts are simply a replica of https://github.com/csiro-dcfp/cm-forecasts, with some slight changes to `settings.sh`.

 Notes